MobilityData/gbfs/README.md

 Complete JSON schemas for each version of GBFS can be found [here](https://github.com/MobilityData/gbfs-json-schema).
 ## GBFS and Other Shared Mobility Resources
 Including APIs, datasets, validators, research, and software can be found [here](https://github.com/NABSA/micromobility-tools-and-resources).
+## Relationship Between GBFS and MDS
+There are many similarities between GBFS and [MDS](https://github.com/openmobilityfoundation/mobility-data-specification) (Mobility Data Specification), however, their intended use cases are different.
+GBFS is a real-time or near real-time specification for public data primarily intended to provide transit advice through consumer-facing applications.
+MDS is not public data and is intended for use only by mobility regulators.
+Publishing a public GBFS feed is a [requirement](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/README.md#gbfs) of all MDS compatible *Provider* APIs.
 ## Copyright
 The copyright for GBFS is held by the [North American Bikeshare Association](https://nabsa.net/).